dylansutterlin/resting_state_hypnosis/README.md

    Other tasks in the scanning protocol - aside from the 2 resting state scans- included conditions of verbal suggestions either to increase (hyperalgesia cond.) or to decrease (analgesia cond.) pain perception prior to a series of painful stimulation.
 Subjective pain was assessed after each trial of [verbal suggestion + painful stimulations].
 The difference between the pain ratings in the neutral condition and the pain ratings in the analgesia/hyperalgesia condition was computed for each subject.
 The absolute change in pain modulation was then used as a regressor in the analysis.

 ### *Data availability*
    Data access is unfortunately restricted from public open access.
-However, it can easily be shared on demand.
+However, group results can be shared on demand.
 Please contact me at dylan.sutterlin-guindon@umontreal.ca

 ### *Deliverables*

-1) A github repository with all the code and documentation organized in a standard way; main.py, src, scripts, images, notebooks and a README.md file.
+1) A github repository with all the code and documentation organized in a standard way; main.py, src, scripts, images, notebooks and a README.md (this document) file.
 2) A jupyter notebook with the prediction analyses and plots used in this report.